 Eligible students may enter our Anthrozoology program only in Fall semesters.

-If you are an international student applying to the program, please contact the admissions department prior to applying to determine your eligibility.
+If you are an international student applying to the program, please contact the graduate admissions department at @email prior to applying to determine your eligibility.

 How to apply: